Funding opportunity

 Project partners fund their own involvement.
 We will only fund minor incidental expenses, such as some travel costs, if needed for project partners.
 You may want to consider the use of dual roles to ensure equitable payments are received by contributing parties.

-International applicants
+International researchers

-As our research council (NERC) is the lead funder for this funding opportunity, international researchers can apply as ‘project co-lead (international)’.
+As our research council (NERC) is the lead funder for this funding opportunity, international researchers can apply as ‘project co-lead (international)’, subject to the eligibility criteria set out in the NERC eligibility guidance for applicants.

 We do not fund overseas organisations, except for specific costs for project co-leads from Norway and the International Institute for Applied Systems Analysis (IIASA).
-Read more about this in the NERC eligibility guidance for applicants.

 You should include all other international collaborators (or UK partners not based at approved organisations) as project partners.
 This includes organisations from the business or financial sectors.